-We also have a number of trainers who visit, rent, or train out of ODS!
+We also have a number of trainers who train for ODS at a "satellite" location, visit, rent, or train out of ODS!

 I’ve been competing with my dogs for 27 years, and teaching competitive obedience for 23 years.
 Teaching has given me the opportunity to work with a variety of different breeds from all seven groups.
 My dogs have titled in CKC, AKC, UKC, Shutzhund, Rally, Herding and Tracking events.
 I have over 500 HITs and over twenty 200 scores with 3 different breeds of dogs.
 I’ve had the #1 Obedience Dog in Canada 3 times, and been in the Top 10 twelve times.
 In addition, my dogs have achieved multiple Dog World Awards, placed second at the World Series of Obedience, won the Purina National, won the HIT of HITs, been invited to Crufts to represent Canada, qualified for the National Obedience Invitational (NOI) in the U.S., invited to compete at Westminster, as well as qualified for the Eukanuba Obedience Championships in Novice, Open, Utility and Masters.
 My Rottweiler (“Iko”) won the American Rottweiler Club Eastern Regional Obedience Championship; my Weimaraner (“Asia”) won the Weimaraner Club of America National Obedience Championship; and my Golden Retriever (“Edge”) won the Golden Retriever Club of Canada National Obedience Championship.
 I’m proud of the accomplishments that my dogs have achieved; but I’m also exceptionally proud of the accomplishments of my students over the years.